AndersH82/Woodworking/README.md

->I would just like to state that im not the best in english, so if there are spelling, grammatical errors or mistakes please bare with me.
+I would just like to state that I am not the best at English, so if there are spelling, grammatical errors, or mistakes, please bear with me.

 ![Wood](assets/Image-README/responsive.png)

 # Welcome

-This is the Woodworking.
-In case you like woodworking and the smell of worked wood, you have come to the right place.
+This is woodworking.
+If you like woodworking and the smell of worked wood, you have come to the right place.

 # Table of contents